It’s well-known to most people with a sweet tooth that dark chocolate can be a healthier indulgence.

-In order to turn raw cacao into a bar of chocolate, cocoa liquor and cocoa butter are combined with sugar and milk.
+In order to , cocoa liquor and cocoa butter are combined with sugar and milk.

 And in order to turn raw cacao into cocoa, as in the cocoa one might drink as hot chocolate, the product needs to be roasted.
 Simply put, cacao is the raw, less processed or unprocessed version, while cocoa is processed, explained Berk.

 Dark chocolate, milk chocolate, and other types of chocolate taste differently, depending on the varying amounts of liquor, butter, and milk.

 Additionally, flavors such as citrus or mint can be added.
 (A more in-depth explanation of the chocolate making process is explained at Chocolate Alchemy.)